-- Foundations placed on the natural gravels, natural sands or properly compacted structural fill materials placed over the natural gravels or sands should be designed using an allowable soil bearing pressure of 3,000 psf. - 2) Foundations sizes should be computed using the above soil pressures and placed on the natural gravels or sands or on properly compacted structural fill materials placed over the natural gravels or sands. - 3) Any topsoil and organic materials, natural silts-clays or loose natural soils found beneath the foundations when excavations are opened should be removed and foundations extended down to the natural gravels or natural sands prior to structural fill or concrete placement.
+- Foundations placed on the natural sands and gravels or properly compacted structural fill materials placed over the natural sands and gravels or bedrock should be designed using an allowable soil bearing pressure of 3,000 psf.
+Foundations placed directly on the claystone-shale bedrock can be designed using an allowable bearing pressure of 5,000 psf.
+Due to the swell potential of the claystone-shale bedrock, NWCC recommends the foundations also be designed with a minimum dead load pressure of at least 700 psf to minimize the differential movements of the foundation. - 2) Structural slabs or pad sizes should be computed using the above soil pressures and placed on the natural sands and gravels or claystone-shale bedrock or on properly compacted structural fill materials placed over the natural sands and gravels or claystone-shale bedrock. - 3) Any existing fill materials, topsoil and organic materials and natural clays found beneath the footings when excavations are opened should be removed from the excavations and foundations extended down to the natural sands and gravels or bedrock prior to structural fill or concrete placement.
 Foundation design should be closely checked to assure that it distributes loads per the allowable pressures given.
 Any fill materials placed beneath the foundations should be a non-expansive granular soil approved by NWCC prior to placement.
 Groundwater will likely be encountered in the foundation excavations; therefore, NWCC recommends that clean gravel fill materials meeting the gradation specifications for Colorado Department of Transportation (CDOT) Class A or Class B Filter Materials be used.
 The fill materials placed under the foundations should be uniformly placed and compacted in 6 to 8-inch loose lifts and compacted to at least 100% of the maximum standard Proctor density and within 2% of the optimum moisture content determined in accordance with ASTM D-698, or to at least 80% of the maximum relative density in accordance with ASTM D4253/4254 if free draining gravels are used as structural fill.
-The structural fill materials should extend out from the edge of the footings on a 1(horizontal) to 1(vertical) or flatter slope. - 4) Foundation walls should be designed and reinforced to span an unsupported distance of 10 feet or the length between pads, whichever is greater. - 5) Structural slabs or pads should be placed well enough below final backfill grades to protect them from frost heave.
-Forty-eight (48) inches is typical for this location considering normal snow cover and other winter factors. - 6) The proposed foundation elevations will likely be below the groundwater level.
-Therefore, it will be necessary to dewater the foundation excavations during construction.
-If the concrete is not to be placed in the excavations within 24 hours, we would recommend that a layer of lean concrete or 1 1⁄2 inch gravels be placed in the base of the foundation excavations immediately after the excavations are completed.
-This "mud mat" will reduce disturbance of the natural soils caused by exposure to the elements and the construction operations.
+The structural fill materials should extend out from the edge of the foundations on a 1(horizontal) to 1(vertical) or flatter slope.

-- 7) Based on experience, NWCC estimates total settlement for foundations pads designed and constructed as discussed in this section will be approximately 1 inch or less.
-Additional bearing capacity values along with the associated settlements are presented in Figure #6. - 8) NWCC must be retained by the client to observe the foundation excavations when they are near completion to identify bearing soils and confirm the recommendations in this report, as well as test the structural fill materials for compaction.
+- 4) Foundation walls should be designed and reinforced to span an unsupported distance of 10 feet or the length between pads, whichever is greater. - 5) Structural slabs or pads should be placed well enough below final backfill grades to protect them from frost heave.
+Forty-eight (48) inches is typical for this location considering normal snow cover and other winter factors. - 6) The proposed foundations elevations will likely be below the groundwater level.
+Therefore, it will be necessary to dewater the foundations excavations during construction.
+If the concrete is not to be placed in the excavations within 24 hours, we would recommend that a layer of lean concrete or 1 1/2 inch gravels be placed in the base of the foundation excavations immediately after the excavations are completed.
+This "mud mat" will reduce disturbance of the natural soils or bedrock caused by exposure to the elements and the construction operations. - 7) Based on experience, NWCC estimates total settlement for foundations and pads designed and constructed as discussed in this section will be approximately 1 inch or less.
+Additional bearing capacity values along with the associated settlements are presented in Figures #7 and #8. - 8) NWCC must be retained by the client to observe the foundation excavations when they are near completion to identify bearing soils and confirm the recommendations in this report, as well as test the structural fill materials for compaction.